School of Education Certification

 ***Note: Do NOT apply for your Intern Substitute certificate until steps 1-6 of the checklist have been completed.
 If you apply prior to approval being entered in E-cert, OSPI will mark your application as deficient and will not issue your certificate.

 Graduates of Eastern Washington University’s programs complete requirements to be recommended for certification or endorsement in the state of Washington.
-Except for Washington State, EWU has made no determination if this program will lead to licensure in your state or the state in which you are seeking licensure.
-Please reference the resources below to determine licensure requirements and/or transfer policies in your state.
+Except for Washington State, EWU has not determine if this program will lead to licensure in your state or the state in which you are seeking licensure.

-The National Association of State Directors of Teacher Education and Certification (NASDTEC) have negotiated licensure reciprocity agreements among states.
-This means that if you earn licensure in Washington you may be able to gain licensure in your own state based on proof of a valid Washington license.
+The National Association of State Directors of Teacher Education and Certification (NASDTEC) has negotiated licensure reciprocity agreements among states.
+This means that if you earn licensure in Washington you may be able to gain licensure in your state based on proof of a valid Washington license.

 Important References